 The term ‘trans-theoretical’ is often used to cover a number of models that want to integrate different approaches – seeking to be above any one theory.

 In some ways, this has been my intention.
-I share the approach that recommends that we act, as well as think.
-Too often, however, you may find the action is prescribed by the model.
+I share the approach that recommends that ‘good’ therapy involves us in acting differently, as well as thinking differently.
+Too often, however, you may find the action is prescribed by the model, not by your own decisions.
 I am asking you to move from the recommendations of others, toward confidently designed safe experiments of your own.
+In case I over-state my case, I should say that action might not be everything.

-This is often overlooked; the ACT Approach does explicitly ask you to find your own direction, but too often, in other models, the advice is implicit and often sacrificed in the name of self-publicity.
+This tendency to proscribe, or instruct others is often overlooked, or carefully concealed; the ACT Approach does explicitly ask you to find your own direction, but too often, in other models, the advice is implicit and concealed to enhance the reputation of the ‘founders’.
+If you are intrigued by this idea, research any model of therapy you can find and seek out the implicit instructions.
+Often, they are to be found in the ‘values’ that researchers identify.

 Transactional Analysis (TA): based on the mid-20th Century work of Eric Berne.

-Cognitive Behavioural Therapy (CBT): based on the work of so many people, although the name
+Cognitive Behavioural Therapy (CBT): based on the work of so many people, although the names of Beck and Albert Ellis come immediately to mind.

 Eriksonian Therapy: based on the work of Milton Erikson (not Erik Erikson, a Scandinavian Development psychologist – still a very interesting guy!).